nearai/nearai_langchain/examples/cdp_langchain_chatbot/README.md

-# CDP Agentkit Langchain Extension Examples - Chatbot Python
+# CDP Agentkit LangChain Extension Examples - Chatbot Python

 This example demonstrates an agent setup as a terminal style chatbot with access to the full set of CDP Agentkit actions.

 ## Ask the chatbot to engage in the Web3 ecosystem!
-- "Transfer a portion of your ETH to john2879.base.eth"
+- "Transfer a portion of your ETH to a random address"
+- "What is the price of BTC?"
 - "Deploy an NFT that will go super viral!"
-- "Choose a name for yourself and register a Basename for your wallet"
 - "Deploy an ERC-20 token with total supply 1 billion"

 ## Requirements